UoA-eResearch/vmhandbook/_doc/mount-drive.md

 fi
 ```

-If you save this code in `~/mount_drive.sh`, and give it executable permissions via `chmod u+x ~/mount_drive.sh`, you can then run the script like this:
+If you save this code in the file `~/mount_drive.sh` and give it executable permissions via `chmod u+x ~/mount_drive.sh`, you can then run the script like this:
 ```bash
 ~/mount_drive.sh
 ```